-Students will be required to attend the timetabled on-campus classes totaling 3-hours per week and undertake a minimum of 6 hours per week of self-directed learning and completing the required exercises and assessments.
-If you are unable to attend the timetabled on-campus classes you will be required to contact your teacher and catch up before the next class.
+Students will be required to attend the timetabled on-campus classes, totalling 3-hours per week, and undertake a minimum of 9 hours per week of self-directed learning.
+This includes completing the required exercises and assessments.
+If you are unable to attend the timetabled on-campus classes you will need to contact your teacher and catch up before the next class.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.